 Mild cases of oral thrush may go away on their own.

-The following home remedies, used in addition to antifungal medications, may help contain the infection and relieve symptoms.
+The following home remedies, used in addition to antifungal medications, may help relieve symptoms of the infection.

 Salt has antiseptic, cleansing, and soothing properties.
 This makes it a common home remedy for many oral problems.